fcobolanos/Classifying-the-Components-of-a-Literature-Review/README.md

 This project is organized into two primary workflows: Zero-Shot Learning and Fine-Tuning.

 ### 🧠 Zero-Shot Learning (ZSL)
-This project also supports a Zero-Shot Learning workflow, allowing for immediate classification of scientific discourse using large-scale foundation models.
+This project supports a Zero-Shot Learning workflow, allowing for immediate classification of scientific discourse using large-scale foundation models.
 Unlike the fine-tuning workflow, these notebooks leverage the inherent reasoning capabilities of pre-trained models to categorize text without further training.

-**1. SentenceClassifier.ipynb: ** This notebook serves as the primary ZSL execution environment.
+**1. SentenceClassifier.ipynb:**  This notebook serves as the primary ZSL execution environment.
 It utilizes Amazon Bedrock and LangChain to interface with multiple high-performance models (such as Llama 3, Claude 3, and Mistral).

    1.1 Prompt Engineering: Employs structured system instructions, defining the model's role as a "scientific researcher" to ensure high-quality categorization.